 A Typical Day

 You will quickly learn that village life takes its own pace, rising with the sun in the morning and relaxing later in the day.
-After volunteers and staff convene at base early morning, for a shared breakfast , the mahouts lead groups of volunteers and staff out to where the elephants have stayed overnight in the forest.
+You will convene at base early morning for a shared breakfast , after which the mahouts (elephant keepers) lead groups of volunteers and staff out to where the elephants have stayed overnight in the forest.

 Volunteers will also have the opportunity to occasionally have lunch in the forest.
-Not only will we bring our packed lunches to share with the group in the forest, but volunteers are encouraged to assist the Mahouts in cooking traditional food in the field using natural materials, such as bamboo as a container to boil noodles.
 After adequate time to observe the elephants and eat lunch, we then hike back to the village for the rest of the day’s activities.

 The population of Asian elephants and their habitat is rapidly declining.
 With less than 1,000 left in the wild in Thailand, but around 3,000-4,000 in captivity.
 JCR program partner provides one of the few viable alternatives to the reality of their domesticated future within detrimental tourist camps.

 Please note, this is an ethical volunteer program and we do not partake in riding elephants, demonstrating unnatural skills, or interacting hands-on with the elephants more than necessary.
-Unfortunately, due to deforestation associated with agriculture and logging, there is little viable habitat available to release elephants completely into the wild in Thailand.
-Moreover, the current laws classifying elephants essentially as livestock presently inhibits progress in improving welfare conditions.
-The good news is that this project is one of the few viable models that puts elephant welfare as a priority.
+This project is one of the few viable models that puts elephant welfare as a priority.

 As an unregulated industry, elephant tourism can be an ugly business.
-Elephants require a specific environment that provides them with social, mental, and physical stimulation to thrive.
 With a huge increase in the demand for tourist camps, elephants are deprived of their imperative self-medicating diet, migratory urges to move, complex social interactions and cognitive stimulation, leading to shocking repercussions in the health and well-being of the elephant.

 Our volunteer project aims to provide an alternative way for the elephants to bring in money for the local village while continuing to lead healthy lives that will ensure their long-term conservation and survival.